tomjoht/tomjoht.github.io/_posts/2017/12/2017-12-28-value-of-tech-comm-in-company-part6.md

 categories:
 - technical-writing
 keywords: value, organizations, information flow, content experience
-summary: "Technical writers can also deepen the value of the documentation they create by focusing on areas of complexity to users.
+description: "Technical writers can also deepen the value of the documentation they create by focusing on areas of complexity to users.
 Complexity not only involves articulating the \"string theory\" parts of a system but also formulating the content in a way that users, regardless of their level, can understand.
 The task of simplifying complexity can only be achieved by leveraging many perspectives across groups; thus, focusing on simplifying complexity will also achieve goals around enabling information flow and improving the customer experience."
 bitlink: http://bit.ly/valueargspart6
 weight: 6
 tags: series_value_of_tech_comm